 Buying a safety communications headset for your team may be one of the most important decisions you make in regards to their safety.
-In smoky, hard to see environments with fire raging all around, communications between your crew in the building and those on the ground is key, and having a communications headset that gives your companies full situational awareness is the most critical factor.
+In smoky, hard-to-see environments with fire raging all around, communications between your crew in the building and those on the ground are key, and having a communications headset that gives your company full situational awareness is the most critical factor.
 But what are other important factors in selecting a safety communications headset for your team?
-And how do you rank the other features, benefits and requirements—and in what order of importance to your fire department?
+And how do you rank the other features, benefits, and requirements—and in what order of importance to your fire department?

 We’ve had a number of Fire Departments approach us with exactly these questions, and we’ve gathered these (and a few other) important factors to consider when buying your next headsets.

 According to an article published by Fire Apparatus Magazine, “Headset communication systems are no longer considered a luxury but a necessity for a fast-growing number of fire/EMS first responders”.
 They also reference the benefits of going wireless: improved safety, response time, and situational awareness are all critical.
 Unless there is an important reason to remain tethered, wireless systems are important to the safety of your crew.

 Wireless doesn’t come without its issues though.
 Most wireless headsets operate on the overly crowded 2.4GHz band.
 Why would you care?
 A LOT of other devices also operate on that band.
 Residential cordless phones, microwaves, baby monitors, mobiles phones, laptops, LCD screens, and cameras.
 There will be times when this is just not an option, and having a second mode of communication is required.